Whether mom has fallen down, hurt her hip and now needs nursing home care…

-If you are caring for a loved one who needs nursing home care, there are certain strategies available to protect resources and qualify for Medicaid assistance.
-Certified Elder Law Attorney Christopher J. Berry can help a family protect over half of a single Medicaid applicant’s assets through specialized planning.
-Contact us today to discuss your particular situation.
+If you’re caring for a loved one who needs nursing home care, there are certain strategies you can use to protect resources while still qualifying for Medicaid assistance.
+The Elder Care Firm’s Certified Elder Law attorney, Christopher J. Berry, can help a family protect over half of a single Medicaid applicant’s assets while still ensuring they qualify.